This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If your chosen material isn't suitable for an iron, or you're just unsure - the best solution is to stitch down your patch instead.
 Our iron-on adhesive is very thin and won't hinder you from stitching them down instead.

-We've got a patch to suit every pooch.
-Our range of merit badges for dogs are iron-on and easy to apply.
+We've got a patch to suit every pooch and puss.
+Our range of merit badges for pets are iron-on and easy to apply.

 Cart